Skip to main content

 UK businesses who find themselves all at sea when expanding into a new territory are able to access support from the IPO’s network of international IP Attachés – IP experts based across the world in Europe, China, Latin America, North America, Southeast Asia, Gulf States and India.
 Find out more through this link: International IP service - GOV.UK

-Touker Suleyman tries out the Vertebra compact bathroom
+Touker Suleyman tries out the compact Vertebra bathroom by inventor Paul Hernon.

 My antennae went up when Peter Jones asked if the IP in Paul’s product was protected.
-Paul admitted that he had indeed patented his design some years before but it had lapsed.
-This means that Paul may have lost his exclusive rights to prevent someone else from adopting his invention.
-Once a patent ceases, anyone would be free to use an invention without requiring the inventor’s permission.
+Paul admitted that he had indeed patented his invention some years ago but the patent had ceased due to being more than twenty years old.
+This means that Paul no longer has exclusive rights and others may be able to make his invention without his permission.

 Renewing patents

-UK patents need to be renewed regularly to keep the patent in force.
-There is a grace period during which anyone in similar circumstances to Paul could apply to restore their patent, but it is a sobering thought that an inventor could lose exclusive rights to their own ideas.
+UK patents need to be renewed regularly to keep the patent in force, and this can be done for up to a maximum of twenty years.
+If a patent is allowed to lapse before this, there is a grace period during which an inventor could apply to restore their patent, but it is a sobering thought that they could lose exclusive rights to their own ideas if they forget to renew.

 Find out about renewing and restoring patents through the following link: Renew a patent - GOV.UK

-The Dragons agreed that Paul’s Vertebrae bathroom was a niche product that would do well in an upmarket development.
-While none felt able to invest, Paul’s pitch wasn’t completely down the pan - co-living investor Touker offered to introduce Paul to people who may be able to help Paul develop his product further.
+The Dragons agreed that Paul’s Vertebrae bathroom was a great-looking product that would do well in an upmarket setting.
+While none felt able to invest, Paul’s pitch wasn’t completely down the pan: co-living investor Touker offered to introduce Paul to people who may be able to help him develop his product further and bring it to market.

 Did you know?